Airbnb Quickbooks Templates

 41100 – Property Mgmt Revenue: Airbnb Commissions$400

-Then, Tallybreeze takes 100% of the Cleaning Fee ($400), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:
+Then, Tallybreeze allocates 100% of the Cleaning Fee ($400) as payable from the trust account and records it as revenue receivable by the property management company:

 AccountDebitCredit